 But if you are a regular reader of this blog, you will know that I don’t simply trek through a natural landscape, like other tourists.
-If the cavern is named ‘the Salt Cavern’, I will be taking a minute to examine the salt!
+If the cavern’s name is ‘the Salt Cavern’, I will be taking a minute to examine the salt!
 That’s why it’s so important for me that a tour gives enough time for observation.

 The guide said something about the gypsum in the rock, and he seemed to refer both to the white powdering on the rock, as well as the transparent, glassy mineral crystals.
 The gypsum crystals are embedded in the rock, and I later learned that it’s basically selenite.

 At first I was confused, because as far as I knew gypsum boards are ceiling panels, and they’re plastery and white.
-But indeed, gypsum goes into making plaster.
+But indeed, they are one and the same.

-The next stop is the main attraction – the Valley of the Moon.
-Our Valle de la Luna segment starts by dropping us in the valley itself, giving us time to walk across it.
+The next stop is the main attraction, the Valley of the Moon.
+Our Valle de la Luna segment starts with being dropped off in the valley itself, so that we can take our time to walk across it.

-The ‘Amfitheater’ was wide and majestic.
-To one side, the stratovolcano Licancabur can be seen, a cool grey cone beyond the red-brown valley landscape.
+The valley part of the Valley of the Moon, called ‘Amfitheater’, was wide and majestic.
+To one side, you can the stratovolcano Licancabur, a cool grey cone beyond the red-brown valley landscape.

-But first we stopped by a curious set of rock outcrops called ‘The Three Marias’.
-There was another one next to it whose name I don’t recall, because in my head I’ve already dubbed it ‘the dinosaur’.
+But along the way, we stopped by a curious set of rock outcrops called ‘The Three Marias’.
+There was also another one next to it whose name I don’t recall, because in my head I’ve already dubbed it ‘the dinosaur’.

 To be perfectly honest, I could have given this site a miss.
 But I guess it was just on the way, and we didn’t stay long anyway.